WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 Note `window.fence` here is a new namespace for APIs that are only available from within a fenced frame.
 In the interim period when FLEDGE supports rendering the winning ad in an iframe, `window.fence` will also be available in such an iframe.

 ### Enrollment Requirement
-The reporting destination registered by `registerAdBeacon` is required to be attested for Protected Audience API, otherwise the beacon will not be sent.
+The reporting destination URL registered by `registerAdBeacon` is required to have its site (scheme, eTLD+1) attested for Protected Audience API, otherwise the beacon is not allowed to be sent to this reporting destination.
 Please see [the Privacy Sandbox enrollment attestation model](https://github.com/privacysandbox/attestation#the-privacy-sandbox-enrollment-attestation-model).

 ### Parameters